-Metafield definitions specify what part of your store a metafield applies to and what values the metafield can have.
-Make sure that you understand the parts of a metafield definition before you do you the following tasks:
+Metafield definitions specify which part of your store a metafield applies to and what values the metafield can have.
+Make sure that you understand the parts of a metafield definition before doing the following tasks:

 Metafield definitions have the following parts:

-- validation rules (optional), such as character limits, or minimum and maximum values
+- Validations (optional): the rules for the input of the values, such as character limits, or minimum and maximum values.

-For example, a metafield definition for product expiration date might have the namespace and key of
+For example, a metafield definition for product expiration date might have the key of

 products.expiration_date, a value of Date, and a description of Enter the date in the format YYYY/MM/DD.
-Its validation rules might specify that only date values between
+Its validations might specify that only date values between

 For more information about the parts of a metafield definition, refer to the following table or review the developer documentation for Metafields.